 No matter where you’re traveling, you’ll need a way to get your gear there.
 This could be anything: a small personal item backpack, a travel backpack, a duffle bag, or carry on rolling luggage.
 In this post, we’ll be focusing on carry-on sized luggage.

-For well over six months, we’ve been testing some of the most popular brands and styles of rolling luggage.
+For well over a year, we’ve been testing some of the most popular brands and styles of rolling luggage.
 We’ve tried hard and soft sides, suitcases with built-in shelves or packing cubes, and carry-ons that straddle the line between bags and suitcases.
 We’ve taken them on trips to the Dominican Republic, Florida, New York, and more, staying at hostels, hotels, resorts, and rental homes.
 We’ve dragged them across carpet, cobblestones, cement and tile, up and down stairs, escalators, elevators, and moving walkways.

 Pairing rolling luggage with packing light might seem counterintuitive (cue movie scenes that show someone sitting on an overflowing suitcase while trying to zip it shut), but it’s an excellent way to keep your carry sleek.
 While we’re big fans of travel backpacks, we like that a roller bag allows us to be more selective about the personal item we carry.
 Instead of a packable bag, we can choose something with more structure and focus on carry comfort for the bag we’ll be wearing every day.